 - Flat Panel LCD and PDP Displays

 - Notebook and Multimedia Computers

 - Televisions

 - Home Stereos

-- DVD and VCD Players
+- DVD and VCD Plavers

 - Game Devices and Systems

 - Monitors

-All MPS parts are lead-free, halogen free, and adhere to the RoHS directive.
-For MPS green status, please visit MPS website under Quality Assurance.

-"MPS" and "The Future of Analog IC Technology" are Registered Trademarks of Monolithic Power Systems, Inc.
+All MPS parts are lead-free, halogen-free, and adhere to the RoHS directive.
+For MPS green status, please visit the MPS website under Quality Assurance.
+"MPS", the MPS logo, and "Simple, Easy Solutions" are trademarks of Monolithic Power Systems, Inc. or its subsidiaries